MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-onprem.md

 ---
-title: ""
-ms.custom: na
-ms.date: 01/14/2020
+title: "Performance of On-Premises Installations" ms.custom: na ms.date: 01/14/2020
-ms.reviewer: na
+ms.reviewer: solsen
 ms.suite: na
 ms.tgt_pltfrm: na
 ms.topic: article
 ms.service: "dynamics365-business-central"
-author:
+author: KennieNP
 ---

-# Performance of On-Premises installations
+# Performance of On-Premises Installations
 In this section, we have highlighted a number of resources that might be useful when doing performance investigations and tuning of on-premises installations of [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
-In this context, on-premises mean deployment to any environment that is not the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] service (so if you run [!INCLUDE[prodshort](../developer/includes/prodshort.md)] on Azure resources, this is also considered on-premises).
+In this context, on-premises mean deployment to any environment that is not the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] service, which means that if you are running [!INCLUDE[prodshort](../developer/includes/prodshort.md)] on Azure resources, this is also considered on-premises.

 Content is ordered in three groups

-- Tuning the technology stack:
+- Tuning the technology stack
 - Scaling [!INCLUDE[prodshort](../developer/includes/prodshort.md)]
-- Measure and Monitor performance
+- Measure and monitor performance

-## Performance Tuning the technology stack
+## Performance tuning the technology stack

-A [!INCLUDE[prodshort](../developer/includes/prodshort.md)] installations typically consists of the following components, off of which can be tuned to improve performance:
+A [!INCLUDE[prodshort](../developer/includes/prodshort.md)] installation typically consists of the following components, where the following components can be tuned to improve performance:

 - Web Server
 - Server (NST)
 - Database